All Products

 For more information, see Data encryption.

-Simple Log Service supports access over HTTP or HTTPS.
-Secure Sockets Layer (SSL)/Transport Layer Security (TLS) provides confidentiality and data integrity for data transmitted between applications.
+SLS supports access over HTTP or HTTPS.
+SSL/TLS provides confidentiality and integrity for all communication channels.

-Logtail is an agent that Simple Log Service uses to collect logs.
-To protect data from tampering during transmission, Logtail uses an HTTPS channel to obtain a private token from the server and signs all log data packets.
+Logtail is the log collection agent provided by SLS.
+To prevent tampering during transmission, Logtail retrieves a private token from the server over an HTTPS channel and signs all log data packets before sending.

-Simple Log Service offers SDKs in various programming languages, such as Java, Python, .NET, PHP, and C. You can use these SDKs to read data from and write data to Simple Log Service over HTTPS.
+SLS provides SDKs in multiple programming languages, including Java, Python, .NET, PHP, and C. All SDKs support reading from and writing to SLS over HTTPS.

-Shipping data to OSS involves two processes.
-The first process is reading data from SLS storage to the SLS shipping service.
-This process occurs within the SLS cluster to prevent data tampering.
-The second process is transmitting data between SLS and OSS.
-This transmission uses an HTTPS channel to obtain a private token from the server, and all sent log data packets are signed to ensure security.
+Data shipping to OSS involves two legs.
+The first leg moves data from SLS storage to the SLS shipping service within the SLS cluster — this internal transfer is protected from tampering.
+The second leg transmits data between SLS and OSS over HTTPS, where a private token is retrieved from the server and all log data packets are signed.